Neutis/neutis-docs/docs/examples/gpio.md

 To obtain the correct number of the desired pin you have to calculate it from the pin name:
 ```(position of letter in alphabet - 1) * 32 + pin number```

-Also you can use this formula in Python interpreter:
+Also, you can use this formula in Python interpreter:

 ```python